-And when I first set eyes on Uncle’s house I was truly impressed.
+When I first set eyes on Uncle’s house, I was truly impressed.
 It was four storeys high with white stucco pillars and cast iron railings.
-Inside it was not less magnificent.
+Inside it was no less magnificent.
 Crystal chandeliers sparkled over antique furniture and polished oak floors.

 “Wow that was a close shave!” said Uncle.
-“Exciting hey what !”
+“Exciting or what?”

 And that’s the story of how I learned that other people’s lives are rarely quite as attractive as they sometimes make them appear to be.